The Gardens of Cornwall: June 6-16, 2025

 Day 11: Departure

-This morning we must say goodbye, but you’ll return home with new friends and great memories.
-There will be one group transfer to Newquay Airport/Penzance Station.
+This morning we say goodbye to Cornwall.
+Return home with new friends and great memories.
+There will be one group transfer to Newquay Airport and Penzance Station.

 Next